What Is Cost Variance? Formula, Types, & Examples

 Cost variance (CV) = EV – AC = -$300

-It’s time to renovate your master bathroom, so you’ve hired a team to do it.
-The whole project should cost $8,000, including all the necessary materials.
+Let’s say that you’ve hired a team to renovate your master bathroom.
+The renovation should cost $8,000, including all the necessary materials.
 The team has 10 days to complete the project.

-It is the end of day 5, and the team has completed 50% of the work.
+By the end of day 5, the team has completed 50% of the work.
 So far, you’ve spent $4,000 on the renovation.

 In this case, the project is right on track.
 Here’s why: